mhmousavian-collab/QueryCrafter/README.md

 # Query Creafter
-A local agent, building and executing sql queries based on user prompt.
+A local AI agent, building and executing sql queries based on user prompt.
 With a minimal UI.

 ## Setup
 To setup rename the `*.gguf` model file to `model.gguf`.
 Then copy the `model.gguf` file to main directory of project.